All Areas of Family Law

 In some cases, the court will award alimony to a spouse based on that spouse’s need and the other spouse’s capacity to pay.
 There are four types of alimony: permanent, durational, rehabilitative, and alimony awarded to bridge the gap.
 Generally, bridge the gap alimony is supposed to help a spouse transition to life as a single person.
 It is awarded to allow a spouse to pay off identified short-term needs over a two-year period at most.
 On the other hand, permanent alimony may be awarded to a spouse who is financially unable to meet their needs as established by the marriage.
 In deciding which type of alimony may be appropriate, the court will consider the standard of living during the marriage, how long the marriage lasted, the financial resources of each spouse, their physical and emotional condition, their earning capacities and resources, contributions made to the marriage, child care responsibilities toward minor children, tax consequences, income streams, and any other factor that may be necessary to make a fair decision.

 For most families, divorce is stressful.
 If you are considering going through this process, Weston divorce lawyer Carmen G. Soto can help ensure that your best interests and the best interests of your family are protected.
 Members of her staff can speak Spanish for your convenience.
-Contact us at 954-523-0703 or via our online form to set up a free appointment with a family law attorney.
+Contact us at 954-523-0703 or via our online form to set up a appointment with a family law attorney.
 Our office is located directly across the street from the new Broward courthouse, so we charge no travel costs or parking fees when we assist you in proceedings there.